-Display the image to be corrected in the imagecorrection window.
+Display the image to be corrected in the image-correction window.
 Click the load image-correction Job button or select the load-image-correction-Job option from the correction menu to load a saved image-correction setting.

 Click on an image-correction Job thumbnail to select it.
-Click "OK" to apply the Job to the displayed image.
+Click the OK button to apply the Job to the displayed image.

-• Jobs are loaded into the snapshot display area.
+Jobs are loaded into the snapshot display area.
+Multiple Jobs can be loaded.